Table of Contents

 Vegas Golden Knights tickets are all sent to an AXS account (you can download the App for free).
 Don’t trust anyone that wants to sell you paper tickets unless you know them personally.
 While paper tickets do exist for large groups, it is difficult to verify their authenticity.

 Tickets can be purchased directly from https://www.nhl.com/goldenknights/tickets.
 You can also sign up to receive text messages from pogoseat.com when open/discounted seats become available.
 This is a great way to get good deals on seats.

 There are several ticket exchange groups on Facebook as well.
 However we do recommend caution when using this option.
 You can get a great deal this way, but please make sure that you pay via PayPal (which refunds your money if the tickets don’t end up working) and that the seats are immediately transferred to your AXS account.
 These same rules apply when buying from Craigslist (don’t recommend).

 Hyde Lounge is a modern lounge/club inside of T-Mobile Arena.
 The club opens up into the arena so that the game (or other events) can be viewed live from within.
 VGK Ladies did a review of the lounge with pictures and pricing info.
 You can find that article here.

 Parking at T-Mobile:

 T-Mobile does not have its own parking garage, but uses the garages from the surrounding casinos.
 These casinos however, charge extra for parking on game days.
-Unless you are a season ticket holder, expect to pay $15-$25 a game from the event parking garages.
+Unless you are a season ticket holder, expect to pay $20-35 a game from the event parking garages.
 Some garages only allow pre-paid parking passes.
 Note that you save about $10 if you prepay.